“This service helps me get through the week. It helps me find my center.”

 “I added Jazz Vespers to my calendar.
 It’s important to me.”

 Jazz Vespers exists because we worship on Thursday evenings quite a lot differently than we do on Sunday mornings.
 Perhaps we’ve had a long day at work and we need a chance to be still.
 Perhaps we’ve had a long week, and we’re not sure how we’re going to make it through another day.
 Perhaps there’s still more work to be done by the day’s end, but we need a few quiet moments to talk with God.
-If this describes your own experience, then Jazz Vespers—and the centuries-old tradition of evening prayer—begs for your presence and prayers.
+If this describes your own experience, then Jazz Vespers—and the centuries-old tradition of evening prayer—begs for your presence.

 At Zion Lutheran, all are welcome, all the time; there is never an admission fee or cover charge to attend Jazz Vespers.